Juniper-Tungsten/py-auto-resource-generator/README.md

 Overview
 =========
 Python library for conversion of standardized Yang data model to IT automation tool data model for Puppet and Chef.
-The intial version of library will support conversion from Yang model to Puppet resource type, support for Chef and Ansible will be added in future.
+The library is in initial phase of development and currently support conversion from Yang model to Puppet resource type, support for Chef will be added in future.

 Getting started
 ================